If you’re running a regional business and you want to reach people in your surrounding area, then you need to practice good local search SEO.

 In this article, I’ll go over several local search SEO strategies that can land you a top spot for “near me” searches.

-In case you’re unfamiliar with “near me” searches, they work like this: people head over to a search engine and type in a type of business followed by the words “near me.”
+In case you’re unfamiliar with “near me” searches, they work like this: people head over to a search engine and type in a specific business followed by the words “near me.”

 Google will respond by returning a list of dentists near the person who performed the search.

-By the way, if you take a look at this Google Trends chart, you’ll see that “near me” searches have taken off in recent years.
+By the way, if you take a look at data from Google Trends chart, you’ll see that “near me” searches have taken off in recent years.

 Let’s start with a shortcut.
-Did you know that you can run an ad that will display in local search?
+Did you know that you can run an ad that will display in local searches?

 Even better: that ad can appear when people search for “near me” followed a type of business.

 Try a couple of searches right now.
 Use “restaurant near me” and “doctor near me” as search terms.
 You might see a couple of ads in the local search pack.

 These advertisements are easy to identify because the word “AD” appears on the listing.
 It’s typically in front of the star rating.